pi-apps/pi-platform-docs/payments_advanced.md

 - **Better integration with the Pi ecosystem:** Using the A2U API enables the payment to be shown in the user's wallet as coming from your app, instead of looking like a random transaction from an unknown address.
-This can allow beautiful usr experiences in the future such as direct links backs to your app from the users' wallets or thumbnail icons displaying the goods the users purchased or returned durectly in their wallets.
+This can allow beautiful usr experiences in the future such as direct links backs to your app from the users' wallets or thumbnail icons displaying the goods the users purchased or returned directly in their wallets.